bflad/chef-protobuf/README.md

 ### All Packages Installation

-The default for this cookbook.
-Handles apt/yum::epel dependencies for you.

 * Add `recipe['protobuf::package']` to your node's run list

 ### C++ Package Installation Only

-Don't forget to handle any necessary apt/yum::epel dependencies.

 * Add `recipe['protobuf::package_cpp']` to your node's run list

 ### Java Package Installation Only

-Don't forget to handle any necessary apt/yum::epel dependencies.

 * Add `recipe['protobuf::package_java']` to your node's run list

 ### Python Package Installation Only

-Don't forget to handle any necessary apt/yum::epel dependencies.

 * Add `recipe['protobuf::package_python']` to your node's run list